Learn the Time to Learn: Replay Scheduling in Continual Learning: Conclusions

 \section{Conclusions}

 We proposed learning the time to learn, i.e.,~in a real-world CL context, learning schedules of which tasks to replay at different times.
 To the best of our knowledge, we are the first to consider the time to learn in CL inspired by human learning techniques.
-We demonstrated the benefits with replay scheduling by showing the performance improvements with the MCTS schedules on several CL benchmarks in single CL environments.
-To improve the scheduling efficiency, we further proposed an RL-based framework that allows learning policies that can generalize across different CL environments with unseen task orders and datasets without additional computational cost or training in the test environment.
-Moreover, the learned policies are capable of considering replaying forgotten tasks which can mitigate catastrophic forgetting more efficiently than fixed scheduling policies.
-The proposed problem setting and replay scheduling approach brings CL research closer to real-world needs, especially in scenarios where CL is applied under limited processing times but with rich amounts of historical data available for replay.
+We demonstrated the benefits with replay scheduling in CL by showing on several CL benchmarks that replay schedules found with MCTS can outperform replaying all tasks equally or relying on heuristic scheduling rules.
+Furthermore, we proposed an RL-based framework for learning scheduling policies as a step towards enabling replay scheduling in realistic CL settings.
+The learned policies are agnostic to the CL dataset, and can be applied to reduce catastrophic forgetting in new CL scenarios without additional training.
+Our replay scheduling approach brings current research closer to tackling real-world CL challenges where the number of tasks exceeds the replay memory size.

-\paragraph{Limitations and Future Work.} Generalization in RL is a challenging research topic by itself.
+\textbf{Limitations and Future Work.} Generalization in RL is a challenging research topic by itself.
 With the current method, large amounts of diverse data and training time is required to enable the learned policy to generalize well.
-This can be costly due to generating the CL environments is expensive since each state transition involves training the classifier on a CL task.
-Moreover, we are currently considering a discrete action space which is hard to construct especially when the number of tasks is large.
-Thus, in future work, we would explore more advanced RL methods which can handle continuous action spaces and generalize well.
+This can be costly since generating the CL environments is expensive as each state transition involves training the network on a CL task.
+Moreover, we are currently considering a discrete action space which is hard to construct, especially in large-scale CL scenarios.
+Thus, in future work, we would explore more advanced RL methods which can handle continuous actions and generalize well.

+Finally, we study replay scheduling under the task-based CL setting where the task changes are known.
+Moreover, we assume that the number of tasks to learn are known beforehand and that validation sets are accessible at test time.
+Extending replay scheduling to task-free and online CL settings remains an open research question, where continual evaluation~\citep{de2023continual} of class accuracies might be necessary for selecting effective replay memories.
+We hope that our demonstrated benefits with replay scheduling in CL will encourage more research in this direction.